Fares-Basousy/Clothing-Store-Microservices/README.md

 The main dependencies used in this project include:

-   Express: Web framework for handling HTTP requests
+   Express: Web framework for handling HTTP requests.
-   Cors: Middleware for enabling Cross-Origin Resource Sharing
+   Cors: Middleware for enabling Cross-Origin Resource Sharing.
-   Body-parser: Middleware for parsing HTTP request bodies
+   Body-parser: Middleware for parsing HTTP request bodies.

 ## Note